Founder and Primary Vocalist

 Since 2007 Rhonda has been building her full-time career in music.
 Her professional career allows her to perform throughout the New York metropolitan region and across the country with appearances at concert halls, theaters, clubs, resorts, museums and premier wedding venues.
 Denét performs regularly with her band The Bad Cats, as a lead vocalist for The Kazz Music Orchestra, as a cast member of the Off-Broadway show, “The Gong Show LIVE” and with Echoes of Sinatra vocalist, Steve Kazlauskas for “Ella & Frank: A Tribute”.
 In addition she is proud to be the founder and primary performer for the Silver Fox Songs showcase series, a program which brings live music to appreciative populations at various community service organizations and celebrates American classics from Jazz to Soul.

 In 2010, she released a self-produced EP of original music entitled Another Day which was followed by a full length LIVE album, “Bliss & The Eclectic Soul” in the Spring of 2013.
-When not performing, Rhonda is in the studio working on another 6 song EP to be released in early 2016.
+Her latest project, “Perfectly Human,” was released in January 2017.
 Visit her primary website for more information, www.rhondadenet.com.

 Vocalist “Ella & Frank: A Tribute”